dusk-network/plonk/docs/notes-prove-verify.md

 We can express multiples of the same wires in or out of the same gate, with the above equation.
-PLONK also uses 'copy
-constraints', which are used to associate wires, which have equality, from the entire circuit.

 Thus we have 'ith' gates, so the index from left or right across